Published on May 1, 2020 11:02 PM Eastern Time Change log

 Gold - Is the top division in our 4v4 league.
 Rosters are expected to be a mix of players with experience on established Gold teams and high Silver teams.

 Silver - Is the intermediate skill division.
 Rosters are expected to be a mix of players with experience on low Platinum teams, established Silver teams and high Steel teams.
-Teams are permitted to have no more than 3 Platinum players from teams with established records (3+ legitimate wins) in the past 3 completed seasons and current season.
+Teams are permitted to have no more than 2 Platinum players or (1 Platinum + 1 Invite/Prem) from teams with established records (3+ legitimate wins) in the past 3 completed seasons and current season.
 Teams are permitted to have no more than 1 ESEA-I or ETF2L Premiership player rostered.
 See rule 3.2 for more information.

 3.1.2 Additional EU HL Placement Guidelines - We are including experience from ETF2L when considering placements.